jlock26/JonathanLockwoodAzure/README.md

 # Submit a Hive job script to HDInsight cluster using CLI
+This is a tutorial that demonstrates how to create an HDInsight cluster using the Azure CLI.
+It will also show how to submit a hive job script and execute it and transfer the results to a blob storage container.
+Finally it will demonstrate how to delete the cluster.
 ## Requirements
 * Azure subscription or [trial account](https://azure.microsoft.com/en-us/free/)
 * Windows only: [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

 ## Introduction
-This is a tutorial that demonstrates how to create an HDInsight cluster using the Azure CLI.
-It will also show how to submit a hive job script and execute it and transfer the results to a blob storage container.
-Finally it will demonstrate how to close the HDInsight cluster.

-## What is HDInsight?
+### What is HDInsight?

+### What is a cluster?

+### What is a Hive job?

 ## Creating an HDInsight cluster
 1. Install the Azure CLI